CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 In order to prevent a single transaction from consuming all the gas in a block, unbounded operations must be avoided.
 This includes loops that do not have a bounded number of iterations, and recursive calls.
-We assigned the ID _dos-unbounded-operation-with-vector_ to this vulnerability and put it under the _Denial of Service_ category with and Medium Severity.
+This vulnerability falls under the [Denial of Service Category](#vulnerability-categories) and has a Medium Severity.
 A denial of service vulnerability allows the exploiter to hamper the availability of a service rendered by the smart contract.
 In the context of `ink!` smart contracts, it can be caused by the exhaustion of gas,